AustralianCancerDataNetwork/auscatverse/components/orthanc.md

 ### Data not arriving in Orthanc

 If you are sending data from your clinical systems through CTP it should arrive in Orthanc following anonymisation.
-First you should check that CTP has accepted the data and processed successfully (see CTP documentation).
+If this is not working, first you should check that CTP has accepted the data and processed successfully (see [CTP documentation troubleshooting](CTP.md)).

 If CTP indicates that the data was sent on to Orthanc, then ensure that the Orthanc image is reachable from CTP.
 Ideally these will be deployed on the same Docker stack which should ensure that they are on the same Docker network.
 Make sure the name of this service in the Docker stack is `orthanc` (if not the CTP pipelines need to be updated).

 To test Orthanc in isolation you can map the DICOM port 4242 to the host OS and try sending some data directly to this endpoint (make sure this is some dummy/phantom data as it won't be anonymised).
-If this arrives it indicates there is still an issue with CTP communicating with Orthanc.
-If this doesn't arrive then proceed to check Orthanc logs to determine if there are any errors reported.
+If this arrives it indicates the issue is with CTP communicating with Orthanc.
+If this doesn't arrive then check your network configuration to ensure you can communicate with the host IP via port 8042.
+You may also like to check Orthanc logs to determine if there are any errors reported.

 ### Unable to access web interface